anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 ---
-title: "Managing Databricks Genie Agents as Code with Databricks Declarative Automation Bundles (DAB)"
+title: "Managing Databricks Genie Agents as Code with Databricks Declarative Automation Bundles (DABs)"
 date: "2026-07-31T00:00:00.000Z"
 description: "How to version-control, review, and promote a Databricks Genie Agent and Unity Catalog metric view across environments using Declarative Automation Bundles — with a prebuild script that stamps environment-specific catalog and schema values at deploy time."
 cover: "/images/single-blog/genie-agent-cicd/thumbnail.png"